-The decision to immediately evacuate buildings or the campus will be made by the senior executive staff present usually the President, in coordination with the Emergency Coordinator and/or Alternate Emergency Coordinator (the ECs) and Campus Security upon confirmation.
+The decision to immediately evacuate buildings or the campus will be made by the senior executive staff present usually the President, in coordination with the Director of Public Safety and Campus Security upon confirmation.
 However, in the case of a fire, building evacuation will begin immediately upon sounding of the alarm without waiting for the order from campus staff.
 SMCC has various systems in place for communicating information quickly that may include audible and visual alarms in each building, telephones, e-mail, the SMCC website, and/or verbal directives that will be used for notification to evacuate.
-On all campuses, this may include the use of the Blackboard Connect® emergency notification system.
+On all campuses, this may include the use of the Rave Alert® emergency notification system.